mjaidi/react-chat/README.md

 This project was built as part of a 1 day front end development test to showcase how to build a **SPA CHAT APP** with **REACT**

-## Available Scripts
+## Running the Project

-In order to run this project in development you will need to add a **constants.js** file in the /src directory
+In order to run this project in development and production you will need to update the **constants.js** file in the **/src directory** with corresponding data for your app

 Format of the file:
 ```javascript